rage/programming-23/data/part-4/6-strings-and-lists.md

 </sample-output>

-Please use the `isupper` method to write a function named `no_shouting` which takes a list of strings as an argument.
-The function returns a new list containing only those items from the original which do not consist of solely uppercase characters.
+Please use the `isupper` method to write a function named `no_shouting`, which takes a list of strings as an argument.
+The function returns a new list, containing only those items from the original which do not consist of solely uppercase characters.

 An example of expected behaviour: